edenstrom/vscode-ui-themes/README.md

 ## To Do

-- Create a extension to make installation easier
+- Create an extension to make installation easier
 - Add more Themes
 - Add more variables
 - Fix missing theme details (for example)